By Ed Han

 Get real.
 Get authentic.
 And talk about it in the Summary and/or Experience sections of your LinkedIn Profile.

-Traditionally, this section is used to extol a LinkedIn user's professional essence -- or as MBAs know it, the "special sauce" or "unique value proposition."
+Traditionally, the About section (formerly known as the "Summary" section) is used to extol a LinkedIn user's professional essence -- or as MBAs know it, the "special sauce" or "unique value proposition."
 Whatever phrasing, the idea is the same: it explains what makes this professional remarkable.

 There are a few ways to add this: